preactjs/preact-www/content/en/guide/v10/tutorial.md

 At this point the app shouldn't have changed much from a users point of view, but we'll bring all the pieces together in our next step.

-Well add a handler to the `submit` event of our `<form>` in similar fashion like we just did for the input.
+We'll add a handler to the `submit` event of our `<form>` in similar fashion like we just did for the input.
 The difference is that it writes into a different property of our `state` called `name`.
 Then we swap out our heading and insert our `state.name` value there.

 ```jsx
 import { h, render, Component } from 'preact';